 Natural hair shedding on wash day is something that freaks out a lot of women.
-They see hair in the sink and immediately think of damage and impending doom for healthy hair.
+We see hair in the sink and immediately think of damage and impending doom for hair.

 Let’s examine how to identify normal shedding hair and hair breakage from serious damage.